jabrown85/heroku-mcp-server/README.md

 - `transfer_app` - Transfer ownership of an app to another user or team.
 - `deploy_to_heroku` - Deploy projects to Heroku with an `app.json` configuration, supporting team deployments, private spaces, and environment setups.
+- `deploy_one_off_dyno` - Execute code or commands in a sandboxed environment on a Heroku one-off dyno.
+Supports file creation, network access, environment variables, and automatic cleanup.
+Ideal for running scripts, tests, or temporary workloads.

 ### Process & Dyno Management